Conco Services announces acquisition of Blue Wolf Performance Solutions

-Conco Services LLC, a Rising Point Capital portfolio company, has announced the acquisition of Blue Wolf Performance Solutions and its subsidiaries from Dorilton Capital Management.
+Conco Services LLC (Conco), a Rising Point Capital portfolio company, has announced the acquisition of Blue Wolf Performance Solutions (Blue Wolf) and its subsidiaries from Dorilton Capital Management.

 Blue Wolf subsidiaries include Aqua Drill International, Hennigan Engineering, National Heat Exchange, Reliable Industrial Group and Hydrocarbon Filtration.
 Conco will integrate all Blue Wolf subsidiaries into one company that will trade as Conco Services, utilizing the legacy BWPS subsidiary names as branded services.
 The transaction closed on May 26, 2023.